hu553in/cryptographer/README.md

 ## Description

-Encryption/decryption app that can process the source using following ciphers:
+This project is an encryption/decryption app that can process the source using following ciphers:
 * Caesar
 * Vigenere
 * Affine
 * Gamma
+* Feistel network

+**Note:** All source characters will be converted to the upper case before further processing.
+Each source character which is not English letter will be skipped.
+**These two statements are true for everything excluding Feistel network cipher.**

 Affine cipher's `a` variable is hardcoded in the current version of app.\
 It's value is: